 Mr. Leipold is Chairman and Governor of the Nashville Predators, a National Hockey League team that began play in 1998.
 From 1989 until May 1999, he served as Chairman and Chief Executive Officer of LaCrosse-Rainfair Safety Company.
-Before his association with LaCrosse-Rainfair, he was founder and president of the National Hockey League.
+Before his association with LaCrosse-Rainfair, he was founder and president of Ameritel Corporation of Neenah, Wisconsin.
+Mr. Leipold also serves as a director of LaCrosse Footwear, Inc., Pureworks, Inc., and Levy Restaurants, Inc., and he is a member of the Board of Governors of the National Hockey League.
 His civic activities include service as a trustee of Hendrix College, a director of the Nashville Area Chamber of Commerce, and a past Chairman of the Wisconsin Sports Authority.